LauraChen/LauraChen.github.io/_posts/2018-02-17-project-chocolate.md

 ---
 layout: single
-title:  "Chocolate Flavor Rater"
+title:  "Supervised Learning Models and Chocolate"
 date:   2018-02-17
 categories: Projects
 author_profile: true
 ---

-They say you should find work you love.
-I love chocolate.
-I focused this project on classifying chocolate bars based on expert reviews from the Manhattan Chocolate Society.
+The most convenient part about building a supervised learning model for chocolate is that you can stress-eat in the name of "research".
+Jokes aside, I focused this project on classifying chocolate bars based on expert reviews from the Manhattan Chocolate Society.
 Whether you are trying to break into the chocolate industry, or you're just a connoisseur looking for the next delicious bar to eat, hopefully these findings will be of interest.

 The Manhattan Society of Chocolate maintains [a database](http://flavorsofcacao.com/chocolate_database.html) with information about more than 1,800 chocolate bars as of Feb 2018.
 My goal with this project was to determine the factors that would lead to a highly rated bar of chocolate.
 The official ratings provided in the database were from 1 to 5, but I binned the data into Low, Medium, and High tiers to even out the classes.